 Trauma.
 We encounter it just about everywhere we look these days.
 We absorb it through news stories of victims and from witnesses of violent plots, shootings, and cruelty.
 We feel it through natural disasters, poverty, and homelessness.
-You don’t have to be someone’s mother to ache with empathy and compassion for those … Read More
+You don’t have to be someone’s mother to ache with empathy and compassion for those suffering from such horrific experiences.
+For many, news … Read More

-Siddharth Ashvin Shah, M.D., M.P.H.
-Founder and CEO Although it’s been two weeks since the anniversary and remembrances of 9/11, I find myself still reflecting on how it changed the lives of so many, including my own.
+Although it’s been two weeks since the anniversary and remembrances of 9/11, I find myself still reflecting on how it changed the lives of so many, including my own.
 The horrors of that day occurred only two months after I started my residency at Mount Sinai Hospital in NYC.
 For me, once I was able to see through my own … Read More

 In our first blog in the Connectedness Series, we discussed the benefits and drawbacks that the advancement of technology has on connectedness in the workplace especially as it impacts the healthcare arena.
 However, technology is impacting connectedness in many workplaces, which makes us ask, “What is unique about physicians?”
 The presenters I heard suggested that the medical training process itself … Read More

 A recent article in the Washington Post, What’s one of America’s most dangerous jobs?
 It’s not what you think (Sept 11, 2017) brought attention to the specter of workplace violence that nurses and other healthcare staff face on a daily basis.